How Good is your Explanation? Algorithmic Stability Measures to Assess the Quality of Explanations for Deep Neural Networks: Experiments

-For measures application, we extend the experience on the Cifar10 dataset by adding a family of 1-Lipschitz models.
-Indeed different works mention the Lipschitz constrained networks as particularly robust \cite{usama2018robust, pauli2020training} and have good generalizability.
-As a reminder, a $f$ function is called $k$-Lipschitz, with $k \in \mathbb{R}^+$ if

-The smallest of these $k$ is called the Lipschitz constant of $f$.
+In an attempt to find predictors that give better explanations, we extend the experience on the Cifar-10 dataset by adding a family of 1-Lipschitz networks.
+Indeed different works mention the Lipschitz constrained networks as particularly robust~\cite{usama2018robust, scaman2019lipschitz, pauli2020training, louislip} and have good generalizability.
+As a reminder, a $\f$ function is called $L$-Lipschitz, with $L \in \mathbb{R}^+$ if $| \f(\vx_1) - \f(\vx_2) | \leq L |\vx_1 - \vx_2|$ For every pair $(\vx_1, \vx_2) \in \X^2$.
+The smallest of these $L$ is called the Lipschitz constant of $\f$.
 This constant certifies that the gradients of the function represented by the deep neural network are bounded (given a norm) and that this bound is known.
+This robustness certificate also comes with new generalization bounds that critically rely on the Lipschitz constant of the neural network~\cite{von2004distance, neyshabur2017exploring, bartlett2017spectrallynormalized}.

-This robustness certificate proves to be a good way to avoid gradient explosion, which is a problem with gradient-based explicability methods.
-The models were trained using the Deel-Lip library \cite{deelLip}.
-To our knowledge, no previous work has made the link between Lipschitz networks and the chosen interpretability methods.
+The predictors were trained using the Deel-Lip library~\cite{deelLip}.
+All the predictors, including the 1-Lipschitz, have comparable accuracy ($78 \pm 4\%$).
+To our knowledge, no previous work has made the link between Lipschitz networks and the chosen explainability methods.